calvinreu/kbdmod/README.md

 intercept keycodes and change them to emulate qmk/oryx zsa like behaviour with any keyboard

-## Stuff to add
+## TODO
- - config creator would be nice if it has a gui web based
- - pipeline for keyboard_modify
+ - config loading use dual-function-keys naming when possible
- - pipeline for gui when done
+ - testing for keyboard_modifier
  - automatic start of interception in main func
  - some sort of examples usw